thegenemyers/FASTK/README.md

 ```
     < kmer size(k)   : int   >
     < # of k-mers(n) : int64 >
-    ( < bit-encoded k-mer : uint8 ^ (k+3)/4 > < cnt : int16> ) ^ n
+    ( < bit-encoded k-mer : uint8 ^ (k+3)/4 > < count : uint16 ) ^ n
 ```

-In words, an intial 64-bit int, n, gives the # of entries in the file that is followed by an int, k, giving the k-mer size that FastK was run with.
+In words, an initial integer gives the kmer size that FastK was run with followed by a 64-bit int, n, that gives the # of entries in the file.
 The remainder of the file is then n k-mer,cnt pairs.
-The k-mer is encoded in (k+3)/4 bytes where each base is compressed into 2-bits so thata each byte contains up to four bases, in order of high bits to low bits.
+The k-mer is encoded in (k+3)/4 bytes where each base is compressed into 2-bits so that each byte contains up to four bases, in order of high bits to low bits.
 The bases a,c,g,t are assigned to the values 0,1,2,3, respectively.
 As an example, 0xc6 encodes tacg.
-The last byte is partially filled if k is not a multiple of 4.
-The byte sequence for a k-mer is then followed by a 2-byte integer count with a maximumb value of 32,767.
+The last byte is partially filled if k is not a multiple of 4, and the remainder is guaranteed to be zeroed.
+The byte sequence for a k-mer is then followed by a 2-byte unsigned integer count with a maximumb value of 32,767.

 ### Sequence Profiles